Business Legal Services

 Employment Agreement — $1,895

-Defines role, compensation and equity participation, benefits, intellectual property ownership, termination and severance structure, and company policy integration.
+Defines role, compensation, and equity participation, benefits, intellectual property ownership, termination and severance structure, and company policy integration.

 Executive Employment Agreement — $2,850

-Employee Confidentiality & Proprietary Rights Agreement — $___
+Employee Confidentiality & Proprietary Rights Agreement — $ Scoped After Intake

 Assigns ownership of inventions, code, designs, and other work product while protecting confidential business information.